OpenAPI

 Defaults

-Use default to allow clients to omit a field when calling your service.
-Below, if the client orders a drink without specifying a size, they'll get a medium cup.
+Use default to let clients omit a field when calling your service.
+For example, if a client orders a drink without specifying a cup size, they’ll get a medium cup.

 openapi: 3.1.0